-Focus is on individual music compositions.
+Students will work on individual computer music compositions.
 Instruction will include, but is not limited to, computer music software and hardware overviews.
-Includes composition and notation techniques, music analysis, detailed work on specific software applications, music publishing information, and rehearsal and part preparation.
+This will include composition and notation techniques, music analysis, detailed work on specific software applications, music publishing information, and rehearsal and part preparation.
 Students may also take this in conjunction with computer music classes in order to receive further tutelage with that class material.